IR Saunas operate with the same efficiency in your home as in a medical or clinical setting

 HIGH BLOOD PRESSURE

-Using an infrared sauna does not normally raise blood pressure.
+Using an IR sauna does not normally raise blood pressure.
 You may use a blood pressure monitor during your session to observe BP rates.
-Although the heart rate is increased during infrared sauna use, vasodilation of all the blood vessels in the body and increased blood circulation actually allows for a lowering of blood pressure in many users, both short and long term.
-Regular infrared sauna use is a highly effective, passive cardiovascular activity for folks with limited physical exercise capability.
+Although the heart rate is increased during use, vasodilation of all the blood vessels in the body and increased blood circulation actually allows for a lowering of blood pressure in many users, both short and long term.
+Regular infrared sauna use is a highly effective, passive cardiovascular activity for folks with limited physical exercise capability.*

 ELIMINATION OF MEDICATIONS / HEALING REACTIONS